 - Creditors can argue that powers of appointment strengthen Jack's ownership interest to a level that makes trust assets reachable.

-Given the validity of these arguments, how can a grantor mitigate the risk that unwanted parties will gain access to irrevocable trust assets?
-Ultimately, protecting trust assets is the estate planning attorney's responsibility.
+Given these arguments, how can a grantor mitigate the risk that unwanted parties will gain access to irrevocable trust assets?
+Ultimately, protecting those assets is the estate planning attorney's responsibility.
 But your clients' knowledge of the following provisions may help protect the assets they hope to transfer to heirs.

 - Powers of appointment can potentially expose trust assets to a divorce proceeding or creditors.

-- The courts differ in how they view this issue, so this is an important factor when designing the trust.
+- The courts differ in how they view this issue, so it is an important factor in trust design.

 Beneficiary as trustee.
-It's not uncommon for a grantor to name the beneficiary as the trustee of the trust.
+It's not uncommon for a grantor to name the beneficiary as the trustee.
 By doing so, assets become vulnerable to divorce agreements and debt settlements.

 - If the trustee has discretion to make distributions to the beneficiary (himself or herself), it could be difficult to argue that this is not outright ownership.